eclipse-disuko/disuko-cli/README.md

 go build -o disclosure-cli
 ```

-### Disclosure-CLI as GitHub Action
-The definition of the action can be found in the file action.yml in the repository.
-A working example ([sbom-upload.yml](./.github/workflows/sbom-upload.yml)) can be found in the .github/workflows folder.

 ## How-To

 The recommended way to use the Disclosure-CLI as executable is with a config file, but you can also set environment variables or use flags with your commands instead.